What is a Bond Scheme?

 Who is Eligible?

-- Able to afford the rent on the property you wish to use the bond for
+- be able to afford the rent on the property you wish to use the bond for

 The Council may choose not to offer a Bond if: